On $L^0$-convex compactness in random locally convex modules: Almost Surely Boundedness, Closedness and Completeness

-Theorem \ref{ccclosed} is parallel to Lemma 1 of \cite{CDN} which states that a convexly compact set in a locally convex space must be closed.
-Since there does not exist any local base which consists of $L^0$-convex and closed neighborhoods in the case of the $(\varepsilon,\lambda)$-topology for random locally convex modules, we can not give a proof of Theorem \ref{ccclosed} by directly following the proof of Lemma 1 of \cite{CDN}.
-This forces us to use the locally $L^0$-convex topology for random locally convex modules.
-The locally $L^0$-convex topology was introduced by Filipovi\'{c}, et.al \cite{FKV09} in 2009.
-Since this note involves this topology only once, to save space, we do not introduce this topology.
+Proposition \ref{ccclosed} below is similar to \cite[Lemma 1]{CDN}, which says that a convexly compact subset of a locally convex space must be closed.
+The proof of \cite[Lemma 1]{CDN} is based on the definition that a locally convex space has a local base whose members are convex, however for an $RLC$ module endowed with the $(\varepsilon,\lambda)$-topology, there does not exist any local base whose members are $L^0$-convex, as a result we can not give a proof of Proposition \ref{ccclosed} by directly following the proof of \cite[Lemma 1]{CDN}.
+This observation forces us to use the locally $L^0$-convex topology for an $RLC$ module.
+The locally $L^0$-convex topology was introduced in \cite{FKV09}, since this paper involves this topology only once, to save space, we do not restate it.